Godemir, Ban of Croatia

 Godemir or Godimir (fl.
 970 – 1000/1030) was Ban of Croatia during 10th century Croatia.
-He is said to have served the kings Michael Krešimir II and Stephen Držislav in a charter from 1068.
+He is said to have served the king Stephen Držislav in a charter from 1068.
 According to the much debated Chronicle of Archdeacon Goricensis John, he was established to his position by a certain King Krešimir (though it is unclear whether the chronicler mixes two different rulers).
+He is also referred to in a charter as potens banus, meaning "powerful ban".

 Additionally, he is mentioned in another charter, dated 1028, which is a grant to the monastery of St. Krševan by his sister Helenica.